Welle-IT/flexiweb-plugins/packages/rbac/README.md

     rolesCollection: 'roles', // name of the collection defining the roles
     permissionsField: 'permissions', // name of the field within the role collection
-    // excludedCollections: ['users'], // array of collections names to exclude }),
+    // excludedCollections: ['users'], // array of collections names to exclude
+    // publicReadable: ['posts', 'pages'], // array of collections that are readable by public (no user logged in) }),
 ];
 ```